 Andrea Garcia, Vice President of Legislative Affairs

 Andrea is a native Houstonian and was born in Humble, Texas.
-She is a first generation college student, and she is also the oldest of her siblings.
+She is a first generation college student, and she has both a younger and older sister.
 She is compassionate toward her peers and has great interest in making a difference for students on campus.
 Andrea’s bubbly personality led her to the Office of Student Life, where she began working in spring 2016.
 In that role, she assists with Registered Student Organizations and campus wide events.
 She joined the Student Government Association, because she saw an opportunity to develop her public speaking skills and challenge herself to try new things.
 Her role as Legislative Affairs VP has enabled her to become more confident and assertive in her communications.
 She hopes to graduate from Lone Star College-Kingwood with an Associate of Applied Science in Business with a focus on Marketing.

 Nileh Irsan, Vice President of Public Relations

 Nileh, 19, is in her second-year at Lone Star College-Kingwood.
 In addition to her current role with SGA, she is also a member of the 2016-2017 Lone Star Leadership College cohort.
 In 2015-2016, she served as a delegate for the National Model United Nations organization.
 She is currently set to graduate with an Associates of Arts degree in the Spring of 2017 and plans to transfer to Texas A&M or University of Houston to major in Mass Communication and Minor in Public Relations.
 Ultimately, she wants to obtain a Master of Science degree.
 Nileh is Jordanian-American, born and raised in Conroe, Texas.
 Her main focus is to maintain a vigilance in freedom of speech to ensure everyone is heard and cared for equally.
 Nileh believes that through education, we can all overcome adversity and better ourselves to reach our fullest potential